AscendingPassage.com HOME PAGE.

 eternal, could come to suffer such an utter ruin.
 Fragments of

-columns, fragments of obelisks, broken by downfalls of which the mere
+columns, fragments of obelisks, broken by falls of which the mere

-imagination is awful, heads and head-dresses of giant divinities, all
+imagination trembles.
+Heads and headdresses of giant divinities, all

 lie higgledy-piggledy in a disorder beyond possible redress.
 Nowhere